 You can access the swimming resources here.

 So, there you have it.
 Inclusion in sport is about creating a range of options.
-By applying the Inclusion Spectrum in conjunction with methods for adapting and modifying activities we can find more ways for more people to get involved.
+By applying the Inclusion Spectrum in conjunction with methods for adapting and modifying activities you can find more ways for more people to get involved.
+Now take the following steps to put this into action.

 Share this Post